-We're privileged to have an amazing line-up of marine conservation experts speaking at our conference.
-Find out more about who they are and what they have to say.
+We were privileged to have an amazing line-up of marine conservation experts speaking at our conference.
+Find out more about who they are and what they had to say.

 Deborah is a business leader, investor, TV personality and writer, well known for her appearances on the BBC’s Dragon’s Den.